sarahaguasvivas/sarahaguasvivas.github.io/README.md

 ### Research Statement

-I build algorithms that allow robotic materials to perform online predictions, controls and online learning in a computationally restricted environment such as an off-the-shelf microcontroller to solve problems related to interactions with the physical environment and cut down on communication needs.
+I build algorithms that allow robotic materials to perform online predictions, controls and online learning in a computationally restricted environment such as an off-the-shelf microcontroller to solve problems related to interactions with the physical environment.
 I call this Never Ending Robot Learning.

 ### Publications